Board Meeting Notes

 Guest conductors may be used when appropriate.

-9. Sponsorships:
+9. Sponsorships

 Board members identified at least five potential sponsors each.